platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 title: "Backup and restore"
 weight: 2
 description: |
   Backups are triggered directly via the management console or via the CLI.
 The backup creates a complete snapshot of the environment's data.
 It includes all persistent data from all running services (MySQL, Solr,...) and any files stored on the mounted volumes.
+Please note that the snapshot is stored internally and cannot be downloaded.
 ---

 {{< description >}}